 Scientific correspondence should be directed to Dr. Cebrian at email@example.com.

-Questions about our Research Group should be directed to Amna Carreiro at firstname.lastname@example.org.
+Questions about the Research Group should be directed to Amna Carreiro at firstname.lastname@example.org.

-Media inquiries should be directed to Dorothy Kennedy at Dorothy.Kennedy@nicta.com.au.
+Media inquiries should be directed to Media Lab Press Team at email@example.com.